Academy Juvenile Award: Stolen Mills award

-Hayley Mills was in California filming a television series in the late 1980s.
+In the late 1980s, Hayley Mills was in California filming the television series Good Morning, Miss Bliss.
 When she returned home to London, her Oscar was gone.
 As Mills was the last person to win a miniature Oscar, she was told the mold had been broken and a new one could not be made.
 In 2022, Academy president David Rubin surprised Mills with a full sized replacement Oscar statuette.